 Voices, Speech category, VoiceOver Utility on Mac

-Use the Voices pane of the Speech category in VoiceOver Utility to mute speech and customise voice settings for your default language and additional languages.
+Use the Voices pane of the Speech category in VoiceOver Utility to mute speech and customize voice settings for your default language and additional languages.

 To open VoiceOver Utility, press Command-F5 to turn VoiceOver on, then press VO-F8.